SamBrooksh/NWNSamMod/Plan.md

 Deflect Arrows - Requires a light or one handed piercing weapon (Check to see if can add deflect arrows to be able to do that - Looks like can just give deflect arrows)
 No Retreat - Maybe an Additional BAB increase?
 (Should be force enemies to provoke an attack...
 Seems doubtful to be able to occur)
 #### 10th Level
 Crippling Critical - Able to deal a penalty to target on crit (reduce speed to 10ft, 1d4 STR or DEX dmg, -4 to saving throws, -4 penalty to AC, or 2d6 bleed dmg - last 1 minute) - Probably should use some radial option to choose which one to be used in general.
-And then have it trigger in the onhit script as well
+And then have it trigger in the onhit script as well - can't do it on critical so something similar to the spell critical

 ### Bonus Feats